 and "Stunning" (headlines, The Daily Hampshire Gazette), and as possessing "consummate artistry" (The

 Union-News, Springfield, MA.) and "a wild range of expressiveness" (The Berkshire Eagle, MA).

-Rorianne began reviewing for the magazine New York Concert Review (all of her recital reviews quoting from that journal are
+In June of 2006, Rorianne began reviewing for the magazine New York Concert Review.
+All reviews of her